sibears/writeups/VolgaCTF Quals 2017/troll-hunter/README.md

 Aha!
 It's alive!

 So after a bit of tries we got that:
-- Bot ignores URI scheme, path and params and uses only provided host and port (all auth parts of URI are also ignored) to do `GET /` request
+- The bot ignores URI scheme, path and params and uses only provided host and port (all auth parts of URI are also ignored) to do `GET /` request
 - If we answer `200 OK` bot says *"Ok.
 We'll check this.
 Thank you!"*, if we send some `4xx` or `5xx` error bot says *"Sorry, we can't check this ip.
 Something wrong"*
 - **Bot follow redirects!** And morevover it uses provided location as is, so we have full control over request path and query string